vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ### Canonicity

-The latest hash needs to be verified on-chain.
-Generating proofs is slow.
-Some fast chains might prune our latest block by the time we are ready to settle the proof.
+Since the latest hash needs to be verified on-chain, but generating proofs is a slow process; some fast chains might prune our latest block by the time we are ready to settle the proof.
 Proposed solution is described [here](./block_proof/canonicity.md).